walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the [player.PlayerItemHeldEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/player/PlayerItemHeldEvent.html) is fired

  * priority - optional - see events.on() for more information.

+### events.playerItemMend()

+#### Parameters

+ * callback - A function which is called whenever the [player.PlayerItemMendEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/player/PlayerItemMendEvent.html) is fired

+ * priority - optional - see events.on() for more information.